roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 Over the relative small time Pioneer has been up, Phoenix has stood firmly in the upper tier echelons.
 Not as powerful as the modern version during Hogaak Summer, the pioneer version has one thing that the modern version never had - access to [Treasure Cruise](https://scryfall.com/card/otc/120/treasure-cruise)

+On previous iterations of the 75, [Pieces of the Puzzle](https://scryfall.com/card/soi/78/pieces-of-the-puzzle) (we will talk about this card [later](#pieces-of-the-puzzle)) and [Expressive Iteration](https://scryfall.com/card/stx/186/expressive-iteration) were the main pieces that kept the deck rolling and sort of helped create the notion that Phoenix was mostly all about the midrange with the 2 for 1's held together by the inevitability of an extra turn(s).
+Later on, bans happened, [the Apocalypse](https://scryfall.com/card/dmu/107/sheoldred-the-apocalypse) happened, and Phoenix was on an all time low.
+Wilds of Eldraine changed this with [Picklock Prankster](https://scryfall.com/card/woe/64/picklock-prankster-free-the-fae) and the reprint of [Sleight of Hand](https://scryfall.com/card/woe/67/sleight-of-hand).

 When trying to describe what Phoenix is, most people have it wrong.
 Some people say it's a combo deck, others will say control.
 After some time playing the format, some player's will say it's an Aggro/Tempo deck.

 It's not.

 >Phoenix is a Storm Deck(...)
 I see the deck similar to Storm/Scapeshift where you make land drops and develop yourself until you get enough resources to cast Timewalk and just win - _Daniel Goetschel_

-On previous iterations of the 75, [Pieces of the Puzzle](https://scryfall.com/card/soi/78/pieces-of-the-puzzle) (we will talk about this card [later](#pieces-of-the-puzzle)) and [Expressive Iteration](https://scryfall.com/card/stx/186/expressive-iteration)
+The concept of Phoenix is extremely straightforward since its inception: your oponents cast their threats, you cast your spells to remove them, and eventually they are topdecking while you still have a full grip and go literally over the top with a flying armada and potentially extra turns.

+Phoenix is mostly all about the grave.
+The namesake wants to be there, cruise wants to feed from it, your removal needs it.
+Like most broken decks, trying to beat phoenix the conventional way doesn't usually work, but the deck is very easily hated on.
+We'll cover what you can expect to go against post board, and what to do against it, [here](#problem-cards).

 ## Installation